 In the last couple of years Katie has worked closely with Everton Nursery School and Family Centre – supporting their development of the mini-misp for 2-4 year olds, linking with local primary schools and delivering workshops for local authorities around early years education and massage.

 A director of MISA (EWNI-) since 2010 and committed to building on the solid foundations of the programme in the UK and supporting the vision of embedding the programme in to all children’s daily lives.

 Mary is a Certified Infant Massage Instructor and Massage in Schools Practitioner.
-She teaches families, children and classes in London and Surrey.
+She teaches families, children and classes at YogaPlace E2, Privately and across Kent.
 Mary was trained by Sylvie and it was life changing!
 She also draws on 13 years experience working with young people across voluntary and statutory sectors.
 She directed the full time sexual health services clinic and outreach in Luton with Brook Advisory and looked after HIV and sexual health, teenage pregnancy and the maternity strategy within Public Health in City and Hackney.
 She has also been commissioned to write gender based violence reduction programmes for schools internationally.